y-yasutomo/shinymalia/README.md

 ## Functions
 - Draw and download plots.
-- Creat and doenload tables.
+- Creat and download tables.
 - Synthesize the results of multiple surveys.